-What Legally Defines a Trailer and Should a Trailer Be Listed Upon An Automobile Insurance Policy?
+How Is a Trailer Defined and Should a Trailer Be Included Within An Automobile Insurance Policy?

 Within Ontario, like most places, the ownership, the use, and the operation, of automobiles is highly regulated.
 In particular, laws are in place to govern the safe use and operation of automobiles and to govern the requirement of insurance to provide financial protection when automobile accidents unfortunately do occur.
 In particular, the Highway Traffic Act, R.S.O.
 1990, c.
 H.8, the Compulsory Automobile Insurance Act, R.S.O.
 1990, c.
 C.25, and the Insurance Act, R.S.O.
 1990, c.
 I.8 govern the use of, and the insurance required for, automobiles, or as is technically defined as a "motor vehicle", as well as trailers when upon roadways.